 What’s the perfect figure?
 Go too high and you could hurt your chances of getting an offer, too low and you end up with an amount you’re not happy with.
 It’s a delicate dance, but the right approach can help you successfully navigate the question without any of the angst.
-In this guide, we’ll walk you through everyting you need to know to master how to answer the salary question in a Product Manager interview.
-Here’s what we’ll cover:
+In this guide, we’ll walk you through everything you need to know to master how to answer the salary question in a Product Manager interview.

-A recruiter or employer wants to know what you expect to earn as a Product Manager at their company for several reasons:
+A recruiter or employer wants to know what you expect to earn as a Product Manager at their company for three main reasons:

 - Budget: Top on their list of priorities is to get a sense of whether or not they’d be able to afford you as an employee.
 Every employer comes up with a budget for the role they are hiring for before they start and communicate this to the recruiter right at the beginning of the hiring process.
 This is not a fixed budget, however, as sometimes candidates may consistently ask for a larger figure than their budget, which suggests they are offering a salary that’s below the market rate.

 - They want to determine your professional level: A candidate who asks for a considerably higher amount than the budgeted amount, or what other candidates have given, is likely too senior for the position.
 Similarly, a much lower figure suggests a lower experience level than what they are looking for.